ChrisDoykov/Arduino-IOTA-JS-Bindings-Example/README.md

-# Arduino IOTA Implementation
+# Arduino IOTA Chrysalis Implementation

-This is a simple implementation of JS bindings to the IOTA Rust client.
-The setup uses an Arduino with a connected DHT11 sensor, which can send to and receive AES-encrypted data from the IOTA Tangle using Indexation Payloads.
+This is a simple implementation of IOTA Rust client JS bindings for the Chrysalis network update.
+The setup uses an Arduino Nano 33 IoT (although you can use any Arduino board with a Serial connection) with a connected DHT11 sensor and LED, which can send to and receive AES-encrypted data from the IOTA Tangle using Indexation Payloads.
 This setup **does not** work on a standalone
 Arduino and relies on a serial connection to a development machine, capable of running a Node.js environment.